aahmad-1/LOAS-Automated-Laundry-Booking/README.md

 To set this up:
 1. Check your Chrome version: Navigate to `chrome://settings/help` in your browser.
-2. Download the matching ChromeDriver version from [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/).
+2. Download the matching ChromeDriver version from [ChromeDriver Downloads](https://chromedriver.chromium.org/downloads) or [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/).
 3. Extract the downloaded archive.
+The extracted folder will have this structure:
+    ```
+    chromedriver-win64/
+    ├── chromedriver-win64/
+    │   ├── chromedriver.exe
+    │   ├── LICENSE.chromedriver
+    │   └── THIRD_PARTY_NOTICES.chromedriver
+    ```
+4.  **Important:** Navigate into the nested `chromedriver-win64` folder to find the actual `chromedriver.exe` file.
-4. Create the directory `C:\WebDriver\chromedriver-win64\` on your system.
+5. Create the directory `C:\WebDriver\` on your C: drive if it doesn't exist.
-5. Place the `chromedriver.exe` executable in this directory.
+6. Move or copy the entire inner `chromedriver-win64` folder (containing `chromedriver.exe`) to `C:\WebDriver\`.
+7. Verify the final path is: `C:\WebDriver\chromedriver-win64\chromedriver.exe`

 **Alternative:** If you prefer a different location, modify line 226 in `script.py`:
 ```python